Emergency Management Reservist Program

 3. Submit our online application

-4. Successfully complete an interview and background check after submitting the online application
+5. Successfully complete an interview and background check after submitting the online application.

 Background Check Policy:

-All volunteers shall undergo a background check upon initial application and every two years after the volunteers start date.
+All volunteers shall undergo a background check upon initial application and every two years after the volunteer’s start date.
 The purpose of the background check is to provide the citizens of Hamilton County with well-qualified volunteers who can serve in a public safety capacity as an “Emergency Management Worker” under Indiana Code 10-14-3-3.
-Volunteers who do not have a record with the Hamilton County Sheriff’s Department or other law enforcement agencies may be accepted into the program.
 Individuals with a negative record may not be considered for volunteer positions.

 - Email your current licenses and certifications to Pam Eldridge at firstname.lastname@example.org